Tunisia - Data Protection Overview

 Organisations may notify or request authorisation from the INPDP through the declaration form and prior authorisation forms (only available to access in French and Arabic here).

 The processing and the transfer of personal data relating to offenses, convictions, criminal prosecutions, sentencing and penalties, and security measures or previous criminal records is not allowed.
-The processing and the transfer of personal data that reveals, directly or indirectly, the racial and genetic origins, religious beliefs, political, philosophical and trade union belonging, or health is prohibited.
+The processing and the transfer of personal data that reveals, directly or indirectly, the racial and genetic origins, religious beliefs, political, philosophical, and trade union belonging, or health is prohibited.
+Data transfers outside of Tunisia are only allowed by the obtention of authorization from the INPDP.

-Records must be maintained as long as the legal purpose exist.
+Records must be maintained as long as the legal purpose exists.

-A data protection officer ('DPO') is not required by the law but highly recommended by practice.
+A data protection officer ('DPO') is not required by the law but is highly recommended by practice.

 The data breach should be notified first to the DPO of the company if at all, then to the INPDP.

-The record must be maintained as long as the legal purpose exist.
+The record must be maintained as long as the legal purpose exists.

-No obligation, but in practice its highly recommended.
+No obligation, but in practice it is highly recommended.

-The legal representative of a legal entity who has applied for the processing of personal data, as well as their employees, must fulfil the following conditions:
+The legal representative of a legal entity who has applied for the processing of personal data, as well as their employees, must fulfill the following conditions:

 - be Tunisian nationals (this condition is outdated in practice, even non-Tunisian directors can apply to process the data of their employees, for example);